bilus/reforms/README.md

+- FIX checkbox and radio alignment.

 # om-forms

-A Clojurescript library that lets you build beautiful forms based on Om and Bootstrap 3.
-It is production-ready.
+A Clojurescript library that lets you build beautiful forms with Om and Bootstrap 3.
+Its purpose is to make it possible to quickly build forms rather than make it possible to use every Bootstrap feature.
+I have deliberately limited the library to the key essentials but you think something useful is missing, please let me know.

+You can safely use this library in your project.
+It has been used in a large production project and its interface isn't likely to change.

 ![](https://github.com/bilus/om-forms/blob/master/doc/images/sample.png)